Insolvency & reconstructionDownload PDF version

 Payment of debt will only take place in accordance with the order of asset distribution.

-The restructuring of a company normally takes approximately seven months.
-The Bankruptcy Court may extend the restructuring period twice with two months to a total of 11 months.
+The restructuring of a company normally lasts approximately seven months.
+The Bankruptcy Court may extend the restructuring period twice by two months to a total of 11 months.
 If a satisfactory solution has not been found within 11 months, bankruptcy proceedings will be initiated against the company.

 If, at any time during the restructuring, the trustee does not consider a solution within reach, he must notify the Bankruptcy Court in order to initiate bankruptcy proceedings.

 Unregulated by law, it is possible to restructure a company on a more voluntary basis.
 This method is solely based on contract law, and it is therefore up to the creditors to decide whether or not to conclude an agreement with the debtor.